 5.15 An unmarked trail (Cut-off Trail) on the left leads to the High Point Carriage Road.

 5.35 Reach High Point, which affords a panoramic view of the Catskills, Mohonk, Minnewaska, and the Hudson Highlands, with the southern Shawangunks hidden behind Sam's Point.

 5.70 Reach junction with the Berrypicker Footpath (blue), which is co-blazed with LP disks.
 The red-blazed High Point Footpath turns left and descends to reach the High Point Carriage Road in about a tenth of a mile.
 The Berrypicker Footpath and Long Path continue straight ahead for about 150 feet to a fantastic viewpoint overlooking the Rondout Valley and all of the Catskills north of there.
 This was the site of a fire tower of which the anchors are still visible.
 The Berrypicker Footpath and Long Path turn right at the view point.
 This section passes through typical pine barren forest, over slab rock, and along many fine viewpoints.

 6.45 A spectacular panoramic view of the Shawangunks and the Catskills.

-8.50 The trail crosses a stream.
+8.50 Cross a stream.

-8.70 A short side trail on the right (white blazes) leads to Panther Rock, one of the more outstanding view points along this trail.
+8.70 A short side trail on the right (white blazes) leads to Panther Rock, one of the more outstanding viewpoints along this trail.

 8.90 Two large cairns mark an unmaintained trail to the left that leads to Jacob's Ladder.
 The trail continues downward with several views north of the Catskills and crosses several patches of bare rock that can be very slippery when wet.
-Slowly the size of the trees increases.
+Slowly, the size of the trees increases.
 The old road can be quite steep at times.

-View of the Catskills from the Mine Hole Trail.
+View of the Catskills from the Mine Hole Footpath.
 2011 [JAKOB FRANKE]

 10.70 Cross a seasonal stream.